10. Assessing the effect of a new Light Rail Transit line on transport accessibility in the Tel-Aviv Metropolitan Area

 The examples of this section are all computed with the Accessibility Plugin v 5_32 and QGIS v3.34.
 We use a Lenovo ThinkPad X1 laptop with the Intel i7 2.80GHz processor and 32MB memory and accompany each example with the estimates of computing time.

-To study TAMA transport accessibility with and without the Red LRT line, we will use TAMA layers of buildings and roads and two GTFS datasets for Israel for the years 2018 and 2024.
-We assume that buildings and roads did not change much between 2018 and 2024 and used the 2024 data.
-These datasets are provided as zip files, see here.
-There is also essentially a smaller dataset for the Jaffa area of Tel Aviv (~2500 buildings) that we provide for the initial fast tests see here.
+To study TAMA transport accessibility with and without the Red LRT line, we employ TAMA OSM layers of buildings and roads for 2024 and two Israeli GTFS datasets for the years 2018 and 2024.
+We assume that buildings and roads did not change much between 2018 and 2024.
+These datasets are provided as zip files here.
+Essentially smaller dataset for the Jaffa area of Tel Aviv (~2500 buildings) is provided for the initial fast tests here.

 The major characteristics of the exploited datasets are presented in Table 1.